Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Other technical challenges became apparent over time.
 Some notable issues:

 * **Energy wastage** - The use of "Proof of Work" consensus algorithms has resulted in vast and wasteful energy consumption.
 This is particularly apparent in the Bitcoin and Ethereum 1.0 networks, which rely on vast amounts of computing power dedicated to hashing.
-* **Unbounded state growth** has been noted in many contexts - on-chain state must in a blockchain must in many cases be preserved indefinitely, but the economic costs of this often do not fall on those responsible for creating new state - leading to an instance of "the tragedy of the commons".
+* **Unbounded state growth** has been noted in many contexts - on-chain state must in a blockchain in many cases be preserved indefinitely, but the economic costs of this often do not fall on those responsible for creating new state - leading to an instance of "the tragedy of the commons".
 Over time, this may make it impossible for normal machines to run a node, effectively halting decentralisation.
 * **Front-Running** is a particularly important problem in decentralised finance, where it is possible to steal value from others by quickly inserting a transaction before that of another user, and is exacerbated by the problem of long block times
 * **Cross chain integration** presents a particular problem where different decentralised platforms provide different specialised capabilities, but need to be integrated to form a combined solution.
 The problems of maintaining consensus, security, reliability etc. are magnified in such situations.
 * **Latency** - The time taken for most blockchains to reach final consensus is too long to offer a positive user experience.
 This inability to provide quick confirmation and feedback is a significant barrier to mainstream user adoption of decentralised applications.
-* **Upgradability** both networks themselves, and the specific implementations of smart contracts, are difficult to upgrade, in some cases requiring a "hard fork" of the network.
+* **Upgradability** - Both networks themselves, and the specific implementations of smart contracts, are difficult to upgrade, in some cases requiring a "hard fork" of the network.

 ## Convex Overview